efrecon/devenv-code-tunnel/README.md

 # Tunneled dev environments in containers or microVMs

-This project implements encapsulated development environments to be run in containers or microVMs.
+This project implements encapsulated development environments that run in containers or microVMs.
 Environments are designed to be accessed through tunnels (e.g., Visual Studio Code) and require `docker` or `podman` on the host, with optional support for [`krun`][krun].
 The following one-liner will create a